oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 ### General Notes

-1. The different flavors of the primitive are partially controlled by the @p flags parameter that is passed to the operation descriptor initialization function (e.g., dnnl::batch_normalization_forward::desc::desc()).
+1. The different flavors of the primitive are partially controlled by the @p flags parameter that is passed to the primitive descriptor creation function (e.g., dnnl::batch_normalization_forward::primitive_desc()).
    Multiple flags can be set using the bitwise OR operator (`|`).

 2. For forward propagation, the mean and variance might be either computed at runtime (in which case they are outputs of the primitive) or provided by